jeffersonroth/jjrf-data-reliability-book/src/concepts/systems-reliability/fracas.md

   The incident, RCA, corrective, and preventive measures are documented in the company's knowledge base.
 A company-wide presentation is conducted to share learnings, emphasizing the importance of communication and automated checks in preventing similar incidents.

 8. **Monitoring and Review**:
   DataDog alerts are fine-tuned to detect similar anomalies more effectively.
-The effectiveness of the new schema change protocol and automated checks is monitored over the next quarter to ensure no repeat incidents.
+The effectiveness of the new schema change protocol and automated checks are monitored over the next quarter to ensure no repeat incidents.

 ### Outcome
 By implementing FRACAS, PaTech not only resolves the immediate data discrepancy issue but also strengthens its data reliability framework, reducing the likelihood of similar failures.
 The incident fosters a culture of continuous improvement and cross-departmental collaboration, enhancing overall data trustworthiness and decision-making efficiency across the organization.